Registering a Death

 When you are ready and at a convenient time for you during our opening hours.

 If you are visiting the branch you can notify us over the counter, or you may request to see a Supervisor in our interview room.
-Alternatively, you can notify us through the post enclosing the Death Certificate together with a covering letter.
+Alternatively, you can notify us through the post, enclosing the Death Certificate together with a covering letter.

 When registering a death of one of our customers we will firstly require sight of the Death Certificate.
 This can either be the original document or a certified copy.
-We will update our records on the day which we receive the Death Certificate and the document will be returned to you either in branch or through the post.
+We will update our records on the day when we receive the Death Certificate and the document will be returned to you either in branch or through the post.

-We will write a letter to the informant or executor dealing with the estate confirming the value of the account(s) held in the deceased’s name, therefore we will require a form of identification from the person we will be writing to in accordance with our Identification Requirements leaflet.
+We will write a letter to the informant or executor dealing with the estate confirming the value of the account(s) held in the deceased’s name.
+Therefore we will require a form of identification from the person we will be writing to in accordance with our Identification Requirements leaflet.